liuyisi123/LSMOE/README.md

 ## 🙏 Acknowledgements

 We would like to thank all participants who contributed to the data collection process.
-This research was conducted in accordance with the Declaration of Helsinki, with approval from the Ethics Committee of Xinghua People's Hospital, Jiangsu Province, China (Approval No. JSXHRYLL-NK-202263).
+This research was conducted in accordance with the Declaration of Helsinki, with approval from the Ethics Committee of Xinghua People's Hospital, Jiangsu Province, China.